orca-so/typescript-sdk/README.md

 **Supported Orca Pools**

-- SOLUSDC, SOLUSDT, RAYSOL, ETHSOL, ETHUSDC
+- The SDK supports all pools currently listed on [Orca](https://www.orca.so/pools)

 **Features Coming Soon**
-- Supporting more pools on Orca!
 - More trader information (APY, Volume)
 - Deposit/Withdraw from OrcaPools